 You'll receive a refresh of your plan's free allotment on a monthly basis.
 If you never exceed your included allotment, you won't be charged.
 If you exceed the allotment and have authorized additional runs, you'll pay for these when you're charged an outstanding balance for member changes.
 This means that your amount owed for additional premium workflow runs could accumulate if you're on an annual plan and don't add any new members over the course of a month.

 Where can I view and monitor workflow usage?

 You can view which of your workflows are standard and which are premium from the workflow dashboard.
-You’ll be able to track how many times each workflow has been run and you’ll see a banner at the top of the dashboard page showing how much of your premium workflow allotment has been used.
+You’ll be able to track how many times each workflow has been run, and you’ll see a banner at the top of the dashboard page showing how much of your premium workflow allotment has been used.

 How do I manage access to the new version of Workflow Builder?

-If you’re on our Pro or Business+ subscriptions, any existing Workflow Builder permissions will apply to the new version of Workflow Builder.
+If you’re on our Pro or Business+ plans, any existing Workflow Builder permissions will apply to the new version of Workflow Builder.
 Workspace Owners and Admins can adjust these permissions anytime from the workspace settings page.

 If you’re an Enterprise Grid customer, your members’ access to premium or standard workflows depends on your org level setting.
 To learn more, visit Manage Workflow Builder access and permissions.

-How do I manage access to connectors?
+How do I manage access to connector steps?

 How do I manage access to custom workflow steps?

 If you’ve approved an app that contains custom workflow steps, you can restrict access to those steps.
 Visit Manage who can add custom steps to workflows to learn how.